jarischaefer/docker-librenms/README.md

 ## Disabling cron jobs or the local rrdcached instance

-If you plan to use container for a distributed LibreNMS installation, you may want to disable some of the [default cron jobs](https://github.com/jarischaefer/docker-librenms/blob/master/files/etc/cron.d/librenms), or the local rrdcached daemon.
+If you plan to use this container for a distributed LibreNMS installation, you may want to disable some of the [default cron jobs](https://github.com/jarischaefer/docker-librenms/blob/master/files/etc/cron.d/librenms), or the local rrdcached daemon.